Publications

 - "Operations

-Part of an Integrated Network Management Solution to a Hybrid Private
+as a Part of an Integrated Network Management Solution to a Hybrid Private

-Network," with Maryam Mirmobini, Proceedings of the IEEE 1990
+Network," with Maryam Mirmobini, Proceedings

-Network Operations and Management Symposium, San Diego, CA.
+of the IEEE 1990 Network Operations and Management Symposium, San Diego, CA.

 1988